MGTS 4481 and MBA 8411 : Strategic Management

 Passport Database (GMID) from Euromonitor

-Our best source for newspaper information with archives going back over 20 years.
+NewsStand is our best source for newspaper information with archives going back over 30 years.
 This contains the full text of the Wall Street Journal and the New York Times.

 How to get automatic news alerts

 Here is where students can go to set up a Google Alert.
-If they want to look for news, I suggest they change Result Type to News: http://www.google.com/alerts
+If they want to look for news, I suggest they change Result Type to News.

 For NewsStand here are the basic steps: